Frankfurt: Aviation

-Frankfurt Airport is one of the busiest airports in the world and is also the single largest place of work in Germany with over 500 companies which employ 71,500 people (2010).
+Frankfurt Airport is one of the busiest airports in the world and is also the single largest place of work in Germany with more than 500 companies, which employ 71,500 people (2010).

 Fraport is the owner and operator of Frankfurt Airport.
 It is the airport's second-largest employer (19,800 workers in 2010).
 Fraport also operates other airports worldwide, e.g., King Abdulaziz International Airport in Jeddah, Jorge Chávez International Airport in Lima and Antalya Airport.

 The largest company at Frankfurt Airport is Lufthansa, Germany's flag carrier and Europe's largest airline.
 Lufthansa employs 35,000 people in Frankfurt.
 The Lufthansa Aviation Center (LAC) is the main operation base of Lufthansa at Frankfurt Airport.
 The airport serves as Lufthansa's primary hub with 157 worldwide destinations (compared to 110 destinations at Munich Airport, Lufthansa's second-largest hub).
 Lufthansa Cargo is based in Frankfurt and operates its largest cargo center (LCC) at Frankfurt Airport.
 Lufthansa Flight Training is also based here.

 Condor is a German airline based at Frankfurt Airport.